aorinevo/devly-example/README.md

 Devly is neither a containerization nor a virtual machine ecosystem.
 It is a command line utility made up of compose-able plugins built on node and npm.
 Each plugin abstracts out the low-level details of an application's set-up process and rolls it into a cli command.

-With Devly, developers can leverage the power of their host machine an avoid the complexities of mounting files and folders into guest operating systems.
+With Devly, developers can leverage the power of their host machine and avoid the complexities of mounting files and folders into guest operating systems.

 ## Integrating Your First App Into Devly